Fibrinogen blood test

 - Infection (a slight risk any time the skin is broken)

-Note: This test is most often performed on people who have bleeding disorders.
-The risk of excessive bleeding is slightly greater in such people than for those who do not have bleeding problems.
+This test is most often performed on people who have bleeding disorders.
+The risk of excessive bleeding is slightly greater in such people than it is for those who do not have bleeding problems.